AlexsLemonade/training-modules/workshop-releases.md

 Then you can open a web browser and go to `http://localhost:8787` to access the RStudio server, logging in with the username `rstudio` and the password you specified.

 As noted, the symbolic links to the `/shared/data` directory will not work correctly in this context.
-For example, if you run `ls /etc/skel` in the terminal you will see a visual indicator (i.e., red text on a black background) that the `shared-data` link is broken.
+For example, if you run `ls /etc/skel` in the terminal, you will see a visual indicator (e.g., red text on a black background) that the `shared-data` link is broken.
 Non-link files within the `/etc/skel/training-modules/` directory, however, should be present as expected.

 ## Tagging the release